China–Uruguay relations: Rapid economic growth of China (2000-2006)

 During 2000–2006, trade flows between China and Uruguay significantly increased due to China's rapid economic growth.
 For Uruguay, imports from China increased by 213% in this period, with the proportion of imports from China to total imports increasing from 3.2% in 2000 to 7.4% in 2006.
 China rose to become Uruguay's fourth largest import supplier in 2006.
 The increase in imports has negatively impacted Uruguay's domestic producers, who have struggled to compete with foreign firms.

 Exports from Uruguay to China increased by 5.5% between 2001 and 2005.
 The proportion of exports to China to total exports increased by 0.5%.
 This increase in exports is attributed to China's high demand for natural resources.
 As such, a large proportion of Uruguay's exports to China consist of primary commodities.

 Uruguay's export products to China have moved towards less-developed products as Chinese industries have pushed the production of higher-value added products.
 Wool has been Uruguay's top export product to China, with two main variants: wool tops (a higher value-added product) and non-carded wool (a lower value-added product).
 In 2002, the total exported value of wool tops was US$48.4m.
 Non-carded wool was the top 6th exported product, with a significantly less total value of US$4.9m.
 In 2006, non-carded wool exports increased by 6 times the 2002 value, reaching a total of $30.1m.
 On the other hand, wool top exports experienced a 35% decrease, amounting to a total of $31.4m.

 Uruguay had a trade deficit with China during 2000–2006, importing more than exporting.
 Its trade deficit with China made up a quarter of its total deficits.
 This increased Uruguay's reliance on commodities, which posed a challenge for the economy's development.

 Foreign direct investment (FDI) also increased during this period.
 In late 2008, Chery Mobile, a Chinese company, began manufacturing cars in Uruguay through a joint venture with Socma in Argentina and Oferol in Uruguay.

-Global Financial Crisis (2008-2009)
+Great Recession (2008-2009)

-Bilateral trade decreased due to the Global Financial Crisis.
+Bilateral trade decreased due to the Great Recession.
 In response to the impacts of the financial crisis, then CCP General Secretary Hu Jintao and Uruguayan counterpart Tabaré Vázquez met at the Great Hall of the People, Beijing.
 Trade pacts were signed by the two representatives, with the aim of countering the 20.2% drop of Uruguayan exports in 2008.
 The agreements encompassed areas of technology, water systems, and sports.
 A deal was also signed to promote collaboration between the central and state television stations of the two countries.
 Trade levels returned to pre-crisis levels by 2010.